graemebrown8033/git_lesson/docs/README.md

 #Documentation

-THis folder contains documentation or manuscripts related to the current repository.
+This folder contains documentation or manuscripts related to the current repository.